serverless/dashboard/docs/glossary.md

 Active Resources is a Resources that have been active in the last 24 hour period.
 See our [pricing page](https://www.serverless.com/console/pricing) for more details about how we use Active Resources.

 ## AWS Integration
-The AWS Observability Integration is a collection of infrastructure deployed and tracked by Serverless Console.
+The AWS Integration is a collection of infrastructure deployed and tracked by Serverless Console.
 This Integration is deployed using a [Cloudformation Stack](#cloudformation-stack) and [IAM Role](./integrations/data-sources-and-roles.md#iam-roles).

 ### AWS Lambda
 AWS Lambda is a Serverless, event-driven computing environment for running Serverless applications